Skip to main content

 The chatbot needed to do four things:

-• Natural-language CRUD on todos โ€” list, get, add, complete, delete, add notes
+• Natural-language CRUD on todos: list, get, add, complete, delete, add notes

-• File attachments via chat โ€” register files the user drops into the chat window
+• File attachments via chat, where the user drops files into the chat window and the bot registers them against a todo

-• Multi-turn memory โ€” "now mark that one as complete" should know what that one refers to
+• Multi-turn memory, so "now mark that one as complete" knows what that one refers to

 The architecture